-Why a road trip during Spring Break?
+Why a road trip during Chicago Spring Break time?

 There’s something about SPRING – be it the advent of blissful greens all around or the nippy weather still reminding us of the frigid cold which spanned months and giving us a vibe that we earned the clement temperatures.

 Below pictures were taken few hours apart during our Chattanooga trip during spring break – goes to show Spring Break road trip from Chicago could be highly lucrative, as long as you are willing to shake off the cabin fever and venture out.

 I have made it a tradition to take a family road trip every year during the kids Spring Break and would strongly urge you to shrug the winter dawdling and get on the road.

 The place should offer mild weather conducive for outdoor activities for family, shouldn’t require more than a day of drive and shouldn’t need more than 4 days for the return trip.